Create a New Local Persistent Cache

 If you want to use an existing store with encryption while creating a new cache, then encryption must be enabled on the new cache and vice versa.
 If the existing store was encrypted, the encryption credentials (provider and key) need to be the same as the ones used for the original store.
 If they are different, you will not be allowed to create the cache.

-• This cache can be started automatically upon the completion of this process if you have checked the Start this cache on Finish checkbox on this dialog box.
+This cache can be started automatically upon the completion of this process if you have selected the Start this cache on finish checkbox on this dialog box.

-• You can make the cache start automatically after service restart by checking the checkbox Auto start this cache on service startup.
+You can make the cache start automatically after service restart by selecting the Auto start this cache on service startup checkbox.

 NCache also provides you with cmdlets to create a local cache with persistence.
 To create a local cache with persistence, follow the steps below: